comatory/www/content/log/2024-04-07_understanding_relay_data_ids.md

 1. `__user_friends_connection(search:{"name":""})`
 2. `friends(first: 10,search:{"name":""})`

-What gives?
-Well the way I think about it is that any field starting with underscore(s), like the first one is internal field which is somehow *special*.
-This field `__user_friends_connection(search:{"name":""})` matches the suffix of connection's Data ID.
-Let's fetch another page using `loadNext` and see what happens:
+What’s going on?
+Here's how I see it: any field that begins with an underscore(s), such as the first one, is an internal field that is somehow *special*.
+The field `__user_friends_connection(search:{"name":""})` matches the suffix of the connection's Data ID.
+Let's fetch another page using `loadNext` and observe what happens.

 <div class="centered">
   <a href="/image/understanding_relay_data_ids-07.png" target="_blank">